-When designing the new object, ensuring that existing sites and services would not be put at risk was our top priority.
+When designing the new object, our top priority was to ensure that existing sites and services would not be put at risk.
 To that end, we imposed a number of restrictions on what sort of requests can be made with the XDomainRequest object.
 Most of the restrictions are designed to help prevent Cross-Site Request Forgery (CSRF) attacks against legacy services.

 The restrictions and the reasoning behind them are described by the rest of this post.

 1. The target URL must be accessed using the HTTP or HTTPS protocols.